 The following image shows how the entire tile configuration should look:

-When you have added the Parameter tile to the dashboard, you can adjust its size and position by dragging and dropping it to the desired location.
-You can also hover over the tile and click on Show linked tiles to highlight the linked visualization tiles on the dashboard.
+When you have added the parameter tile to the dashboard, you can adjust its size and position by dragging and dropping it to the desired location.
+You can also hover over the tile and click Show linked tiles to highlight the linked visualization tiles on the dashboard.
 Use More (⋮) to edit, delete, or duplicate the tile.
-See the Dashboard Example section for some examples.
+See the dashboard example section for some examples.

 Experiment tile